nexiality/documentation/commands/sound/speak(text).md

 ### Setup
 Current implementation limits `text` to 500 characters since this has direct impact of the underlying AWS usage (and thus billing).
+Nexial utilizes
+<a href="https://aws.amazon.com/polly/" class="external-link" link="nexial_target">AWS Polly</a>
-Nexial utilizes AWS Polly as the underlying text-to-speech engine.
-In order to enable AWS Polly, the following configuration details must be set up:
+as the underlying text-to-speech engine.
+To enable AWS Polly, the following configuration details must be provided:

 | setting          | default     | explanation |
 |------------------|-------------|-------------|